 Table of Contents

-The Arctic Data Center, the primary data and software repository for the Arctic section of the NSF Office of Polar Programs, is committed to supporting the preservation and appropriate reuse of the results of NSF-funded Arctic social scientific research.
+The Arctic Data Center, the primary data and software repository for the Arctic section of the National Science Foundation (NSF) Office of Polar Programs, is committed to supporting the preservation and appropriate reuse of the results of NSF-funded Arctic social scientific research.
 There are known challenges archiving and preserving social scientific data, and in an effort to engage more fully with the social scientific community, we hosted a workshop focused on supporting Arctic social scientific data co-led with the assistance of social scientists active in Arctic research.
 The purpose of the proposed workshop was to discuss a central question:

 How can the Arctic Data Center best support researchers from diverse social scientific disciplines in preserving and archiving their data in accordance with the requirements and policies of the National Science Foundation?